dali-lab/pine-beetle-frontend/README.md

 ## Deployment

 Continuous deployment is setup with Netlify.

+Merging a PR to the `dev` branch will trigger a new build in the dev environment.
+When the build passes, an update will be released at [https://pine-beetle-prediction-dev.netlify.app](https://pine-beetle-prediction-dev.netlify.app).

-Merging a PR to the master branch will trigger a new build.
-When the build passes, an update will be released.
+Merging a PR to the `release` branch will trigger a new build in the production environment.
+When the build passes, an update will be released at [https://pine-beetle-prediction.netlify.app](https://pine-beetle-prediction.netlify.app).

+Pull requests should always be first merged into the `dev` branch so they are staged in the development environment.
+After smoke testing the changes in the development environment, developers can then choose to release those changes into production by generating a `DEV TO RELEASE` pull request from the `dev` branch to the `release` branch.
+One this single PR is merged into `release`, the changes will be built into the production environment and will be viewable at the production URL [https://pine-beetle-prediction.netlify.app](https://pine-beetle-prediction.netlify.app).

 ## Contributors